OCA/helpdesk/helpdesk_mgmt_project/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module adds Project in Helpdesk.
-We add to the project form view a ticket counter that redirects you to the helpdesk
+We add to the project form view a ticket counter that redirects you to the helpdesk.
+The default company is set as the project one in tickets.

 **Table of contents**